 ‘this is normal for you and your body’

-‘it will settle down when you have a child or fall pregnant’ – there are instances where this is told to teenage suffers of endometriosis
+‘it will settle down when you have a child or fall pregnant’ – there are instances where this is told to teenagers suffering from endometriosis

 ‘maybe you should lose some weight’

 Not only that, when women and men both presented the exact same symptoms and levels of abdominal pain – research found that they are more likely longer to wait at A&E. Men were asked to wait for 49 minutes to be seen, whilst women were only seen after 65.
 Given that we statistically and medically, bear more pain, and experience more of it; why are women yet again on the back-foot when it comes to medical treatment?
-It would seem like we have allowed misogynistic societal bias to infect our healthcare systems too.
-This phenomena is not specific to one place in the world, either.
+This phenomenon is not specific to one place in the world, either.
 It operates on a global scale.